 Our philosophy is simple – children are best educated based on their ability and readiness rather than their age.
 WCEA honors this simple fact.
 We strive to meet the social, emotional, and academic needs needs of all children including the gifted and the profoundly gifted.
 Students are taught at a level appropriate to their abilities while meeting their social-emotional needs.

 We know each child learns at a different rate and in different way.
 Some children need to be constantly challenged, moving quickly through material far ahead of their same-aged peers.
 Others require more time and practice to master concepts.
 Most children are a blend of the two, moving quickly through some material and slowly through others.

 In order to meet the needs of each child individually rather than teach to a group, teachers have small classes and time to get to know their students.
 Classrooms are organized around learning, not around age.
 They have a blend of students of all skill levels and abilities in order to generate more and deeper learning compared to classrooms rigidly segregated by grade level or by perceived intellectual prowess.

 WCEA admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and other school-administered programs.

 “Instead of concentrating on what I couldn’t do they concentrated on what I could do.”